icgrp/ese532_handouts/ese532_handouts/hw7/walk_through.md

 ## Obtaining and Running the Code
 So far, we have accelerated a matrix multiplication kernel with straightforward mapping to hardware.
-In this assignment, we will look at two applications that require more effort, namely the compression pipeline from homeworks 2, 3, and 4.
+In this assignment, we will restructure the Filter function in the compression pipeline from HW 2, 3, and 4.

 Pull in the latest changes using:
 ```